Government Proposals to Acquire Properties

 Under Section 2.15.1 of the Trust Agreement, "The United States, the State in which a Property is located (or the St. Regis Mohawk Tribe in the case of the Massena Property), or a governmental unit that is a designee thereof, may at any time propose in writing to take ownership of any of the Properties or any part thereof."

-To ensure the fullest possible consideration of such governmental proposals -- while also minimizing potential discouragement of bids from non-governmental prospective purchasers, or disruption in the negotiation of such bids -- the Trust urges interested governmental entities to submit their proposals at the earliest possible time.
+To ensure the fullest possible consideration of such governmental proposals -- while also minimizing potential discouragement of offers from non-governmental prospective purchasers, or disruption in the negotiation of such offers -- the Trust urges interested governmental entities to submit their proposals at the earliest possible time.

 Sales or dispositions of any property owned by the Trust must be consistent with the Sale and Transfer provisions of the Settlement Agreement.
 Thus, as required by Paragraphs 64 and 65 of the Settlement Agreement for all proposals, government proposals: